zxdvd/blog/content/shell/git tips.md

     $ git diff > unstaged.patch
     $ git diff --cached > staged.patch
     $ git apply staged.patch

+### submodules
+You'll get an empty directory of submodule when cloning a repo with submodule.
+You should clone like following

+    $ git clone REPO_URL --recursive

+Or update after normal clone like:

+    $ git submodule update --init

+Submodule also has its own `.git` directory stands in `.git/<submodule_name>`.

 ### references
 - [gist: pre-commit for eslint](https://gist.github.com/dahjelle/8ddedf0aebd488208a9a7c829f19b9e8)